michasa001/eth-cli/README.md

 ## `eth contract <ADDRESS> --abi=<abiName> --privatekey=<PRIVATEKEY> --network=<NETWORK>`

-gets a contract instance and opens an environment to interact with the contract
+Generates a contract instance and opens an environment to interact with the contract.

 ```
 USAGE